Lorti/manu.ninja/_drafts/2015-12-29-responsive-tables-for-humans-web-crawlers-and-screen-readers.md

 The web was once full of tables and creative ways of misusing them for layout.
 These days are over and tables are being used for their initial purpose, being data representation.
 Unfortunately responsive web design and having to deal with tables on smaller screens has led people to stir `<div>`{:.html} soups on the one hand and creating JavaScript houses of cards on the other.

 This post summarizes what I have learnt about HTML tables and the approach that I use to get the most out of data tables while using the simplest CSS possible.
-You can see the end product in the <a href='http://codepen.io/Lorti/pen/obXOyM/'>CodePen</a> below.
+You can see the end product in the [CodePen](http://codepen.io/Lorti/pen/obXOyM/) below.
 Please resize your viewport for the layout to switch.

 <p data-height="320" data-theme-id="0" data-slug-hash="obXOyM" data-default-tab="result" data-user="Lorti" class='codepen'>See the Pen <a href='http://codepen.io/Lorti/pen/obXOyM/'>Responsive Tables II</a> by Manuel Wieser (<a href='http://codepen.io/Lorti'>@Lorti</a>) on <a href='http://codepen.io'>CodePen</a>.</p>
  <script async src="//assets.codepen.io/assets/embed/ei.js"></script>